pingcap/docs/tiproxy/tiproxy-configuration.md

 + Default value: ``
 + Support hot-reload: yes
 + Log file path.
 Non empty value will enable logging to file.
+When TiProxy is deployed with TiUP, the filename is set automatically.

 #### `max-size`

 + Default value: `300`
 + Support hot-reload: yes
++ Unit: MB
-+ Specifies the maximum size, in megabytes, for log files.
-Logs will be rotated.
++ Specifies the maximum size for log files.
+A log file will be rotated if its size exceeds this limit.

 #### `max-days`